leofunda/GettingCleaningData/CodeBook.md

 # Attribute Information

 For each record in the dataset it is provided:
-*•Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
+1. Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
-*•Triaxial Angular velocity from the gyroscope.
+2. Triaxial Angular velocity from the gyroscope.
-*•A 561-feature vector with time and frequency domain variables.
+3. A 561-feature vector with time and frequency domain variables.
-*•Its activity label.
+4. Its activity label.
-*•An identifier of the subject who carried out the experiment.
+5. An identifier of the subject who carried out the experiment.

 # Data processing

 There are 5 steps to be performed (as described in the requirements):
-*1.Merges the training and the test sets to create one data set.
+1.Merges the training and the test sets to create one data set.
-*2.Extracts only the measurements on the mean and standard deviation for each measurement.
+2.Extracts only the measurements on the mean and standard deviation for each measurement.
-*3.Uses descriptive activity names to name the activities in the data set *4.Appropriately labels the data set with descriptive activity names.
+3.Uses descriptive activity names to name the activities in the data set 4.Appropriately labels the data set with descriptive activity names.
-*5.Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+5.Creates a second, independent tidy data set with the average of each variable for each activity and each subject.